bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

 when you're evaluating an idea you need to think through all of these things, not just the product.

-if it works out, you're gonna be working on this for 10 years so it's worth some real upfront time to think through the longterm value and the definisibility of the buisiness
+if it works out, you're going to be working on this for 10 years so it's worth some real upfront time to think through the longterm value and the definisibility of the buisiness

 even though plans themselves are worthless, the exercise of planning is really valuable and totally missing in most startups today.